MaterializeInc/materialize/doc/developer/design/20230814_unbilled_replicas.md

 customer.

 We extend Materialize with a concept of unbilled replicas, which server compute traffic but are not charged to a customer's account.
+To achieve this, we extend properties of clusters and their replicas with a profiles abstraction.

 ## Goals